Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/index.md

-In this section, we explore how to integrate data into your Taipy application using *Data nodes*.
+In this section, we explore how to integrate data into your Taipy application using *data nodes*.
 A `DataNode^` is the cornerstone of Taipy's data management capabilities, providing a flexible and consistent way to handle data from various sources.
-Whether your data resides in files, in databases, in custom data stores, or on local or remote environments, *Data nodes* simplify the process of accessing, processing, and managing your data.
+Whether your data resides in files, in databases, in custom data stores, or on local or remote environments, *data nodes* simplify the process of accessing, processing, and managing your data.

 # What is a Data Node?
-A *Data node* in Taipy is an abstraction that represents some data.
+A *data node* in Taipy is an abstraction that represents some data.
 It provides a uniform interface for reading and writing data, regardless of the underlying storage mechanism.
 This abstraction allows you to focus on your application's logic without worrying about the intricacies of data management.

-A *Data node* does not contain the data itself but holds all the necessary information to read and write the actual data.
+A *data node* does not contain the data itself but holds all the necessary information to read and write the actual data.
 It can be seen as a dataset descriptor or data reference.
 It is design to model data: